CBA drops fixed home loan rate to 2.29%

-Commonwealth Bank has cut its fixed-rate home loans to record-low levels following the Reserve Bank of Australia’s emergency stimulus measures.
+Commonwealth Bank has cut its fixed-rate home loans to record-low levels but says it won’t pass on any of the Reserve Bank of Australia’s cash rate cut to its variable rate customers.

 CBA cut its one-, two- and three-year fixed home loan rates by 70 basis points to 2.29 per cent, while making no changes to its standard variable rate home loans.